 Tried and true travel tips to keep your toddler happy and mama sane

-School is almost out, it’s nearly summer, and the burgers and kebabs are already burning on the grill (it wasn’t my fault this time).
+School is in session, and the burgers and kebabs are still burning on the grill (it wasn’t my fault this time).

-If you’re like most families, you might be itching for a vacation to a sunny beachside destination or a fun cross-country trip to visit those relatives you only seem to talk to on Facebook.
+If you’re like most families, you might be itching to plan a holiday vacation to a sunny beachside destination or a fun cross-country trip to visit those relatives, you only seem to talk to on Facebook

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

 It involves traveling with young kiddos on a plane!

 Oh, I’m just messing with you!

 I’ve flown on a couple of overseas flights (10+ hours) and have rocked many domestic flights with kiddos by my side.

 And I survived to bring you these pointers.

 It is possible to travel with toddlers and babies on a plane with your sanity intact.
 You just need to be a tad more prepared.